Tyler-Oswald/EECS_510_Final_Project/README.md

 - **Project_description**
   Contains a PDF with the full written description of the project.
-  NOTE: Both the grammar and the machine can be found in the project description PDF
+  NOTE: Both the grammar and the machine can be found in the project description PDF Additionally the description of the data structure is in this document as well.

 - **Simulator**
   Contains the Python code used to simulate the two-tape Turing machine, along with the file-based data structure used by the simulator.
-There is also a document describing how the text file data structure works in this folder.